spmcginnis/2dGameTut/README.md

 ## Some features to think about:
 - Interaction with objects that change the physics
-- Pinball bumper or springy jump
 - Pinball paddle
-- Camera movement.
-We have vertical.
-Horizontal movement needed.
+- Refactor springy pad to separate the effect from the cause.
 - Rocket Pack with fuel
 - Object interaction
 - Win conditions